-2. Mom, thou shall never allow your child to watch more than 1 hour of television per day.
-If your TV is on for more than 1 hour in a 24 hour period, I hate to break it to you, but your child is watching—hearing—sensing more than 1 hour per day.
-And for those of you who have created a fence around this commandment such as “we don’t have a television,” I’m counting ipads, iphones, tablets, computers, etc. Some of the biggest law-thumping critics of mothers are those moms who don’t dare watch television but instead spend a ridiculous amount of time on the internet looking for sewing instructions on how to knit a cover for their child’s ipod.
+2. Mom, thou shall never allow your child to watch more than 1 hour of television daily.
+If your TV is on for more than 1 hour in a 24-hour period, I hate to break it to you, but your child is watching—hearing—sensing more than 1 hour per day.
+And for those of you who have created a fence around this commandment, such as “we don’t have a television,” I’m counting iPads, iPhones, tablets, computers, etc. Some of the biggest law-thumping critics of mothers are those moms who don’t dare watch television but instead spend a ridiculous amount of time on the internet looking for sewing instructions on how to knit a cover for their child’s iPod.
 I have nothing against sewing, but you get my point.

 3. Mom, thou shall never allow your child to eat anything except organic food.
 Really?
-I hate to burst your organic bubble, but unless your growing food in your backyard fertilized by your family’s own excrement, here’s a dirty little secret—it’s not organic.
+I hate to burst your organic bubble, but unless your family’s excrement fertilizes your growing food in your backyard, here’s a dirty little secret—it’s not organic.
 If you want to whip up a batch of organic French Fries, feel free.
-But please don’t criticize the mom who orders a large fry at Wendy’s and calls it a snack for her kids (besides they use ‘sea salt’ at Wendy’s now).
+But please don’t criticize the mom who orders a large fry at Wendy’s and calls it a snack for her kids (besides, they use ‘sea salt’ at Wendy’s now).

-5. Mom, thou shall never allow your children to go out of the house without proper clothing and hygienic practices.
-So little Timmy has on a flannel shirt with his sweat pants and sandals.
+5. Mom, thou shall never allow your children to leave the house without proper clothing and hygienic practices.
+So little Timmy has on a flannel shirt with his sweatpants and sandals.
 Does he have a job interview I don’t know about, or are you really auditioning for others through your child?
-I think they call that child labor, and it’s been illegal since FDR’s reforms in the late 1930’s.
+I think they call that child labor, and it’s been illegal since FDR’s reforms in the late 1930s.

 6. Mom, thou shall dedicate one interrupted hour of time to each child each day.
 Nobody does this.
 I’m not even going to address it.
 It’s like looking for Bigfoot.
 Everyone says it exists, but there’s no real evidence.

 7. Mom, thou shall only allow your children to listen to Christian music.
-The Crisler house has spent plenty of nights after dinner lip syncing the likes of Willie Nelson, Taylor Swift, Coldplay, Mumford & Sons, and others that I’ll not mention to avoid answering emails from overly zealous pietistic parents.
+The Crisler house has spent many nights after dinner lip-syncing the likes of Willie Nelson, Taylor Swift, Coldplay, Mumford & Sons, and others that I’ll not mention to avoid answering emails from overly zealous pietistic parents.
 Does mom monitor it?
 Absolutely.
 Do our children have a thirst and hunger for inappropriate music?
 Nope.
-Because we’ve shown them first hand what is what when it comes to music.
-Besides, singing “Come back Lord Jesus and pick up John Wayne on the Way” by Willie Nelson is a blast.
+Because we’ve shown them firsthand what is what when it comes to music.
+Besides, singing “Come back, Lord Jesus and pick up John Wayne on the Way” by Willie Nelson is a blast.
 And a great opportunity to talk about biblical eschatology.

-8. Mom, thou shall be an expert in the following areas: all curriculum from kindergarten to college preparatory classes; pre-teen and teenage relationships (and beyond); minor plumbing issues (and some major ones); cooking of all kinds; small carpentry projects (and some major ones); painting; sewing; decorating; taxes; insurance; etc., etc., etc., and etc. Is there any person on the planet who can do or know all these things?
-This person, this mother, simply does not exist.
+8. Mom, thou shall be an expert in the following areas: all curriculum from kindergarten to college preparatory classes; pre-teen and teenage relationships (and beyond); minor plumbing issues (and some major ones); cooking of all kinds; small carpentry projects (and some major ones); painting; sewing; decorating; taxes; insurance; etc., etc., etc., and etc. Is anyone on the planet who can do or know all these things?
+This person, this mother, does not exist.

 9. Mom, thou shall receive no credit when things go well with your children but all the blame when things go wrong.
-Why is the child “special” or “remarkable” when he or she does well?
-Yet, when the child does poorly at anything, people point the finger at the mom?
+Why is the child “special” or “remarkable” when doing well?
+Yet, when the child does poorly at anything, people point the finger at the mom.
 Teachers should give gold stars to moms.
-In fact, moms should get a small stipend from school districts for all the teaching they do in the home.
+In fact, moms should get a small stipend from school districts for all their home teaching.

-10. Mom, thou shall make sure your child behaves appropriately in public at all times.
-I’m talking to you judgmental cashier, and other patrons of stores, who cast an evil eye at the mom whose child throws a temper-tantrum at a time that is inconvenient for you.
-Please refrain from wagging your head or winning the prize for “most obvious statement” of the year by saying to the mom “He’ upset.”
+10. Mom, thou shall always ensure your child behaves appropriately in public.
+I’m talking to you, a judgmental cashier, and other patrons of stores who cast an evil eye at the mom whose child throws a temper tantrum at a time that is inconvenient for you.
+Please refrain from wagging your head or winning the prize for “most obvious statement” of the year by telling the mom, “He’s upset.”
 That’s like saying the “Sun is bright.”
 Moms don’t need that kind of judgment from you.
-How about something like “It will be okay” or “Hang in there” or, wait for it, “Can I help?”
+How about something like “It will be okay,” or “Hang in there,” or, wait for it, “Can I help?”